mSimon12/mSimon12/README.md

 <h1 align="left">Hey!
 I’m Marcelo — Engineer, Developer & Traveler 🌍</h1>

-I’m a software developer who loves building reliable and high-performance systems that just work — whether it’s tiny embedded devices or big cloud apps.
-I’ve got a solid background in embedded programming (think real-time healthcare monitoring systems) but lately, I’m diving deep into backend development and cloud-native stuff.
+I’m a software developer who loves building reliable and high-performance systems, from tiny embedded devices to large-scale cloud applications.
+I have a strong background in embedded programming, particularly in developing real-time monitoring systems for the healthcare industry.
+These days, I’m diving deep into backend development and cloud-native architectures.

 I’m all about writing clean, modular code that’s easy to test and maintain, because messy code is the worst!
 From C on embedded hardware to Python and Go in the cloud, I enjoy working across the full stack.